MSLNZ/msl-equipment/docs/api/index.md

     device: GPIB = Connection("GPIB::22").connect()
     ```

-The [MSLConnectionError][msl.equipment.interfaces.message_based.MSLConnectionError] and [MSLTimeoutError][msl.equipment.interfaces.message_based.MSLTimeoutError] classes are raised if there are issues when communicating with equipment.
+The [MSLConnectionError][msl.equipment.interfaces.message.MSLConnectionError] and [MSLTimeoutError][msl.equipment.interfaces.message.MSLTimeoutError] classes are raised if there are issues when communicating with equipment.

 ## Command Line Interface